Resolve conflict with confidence using Perceptual Style insights

 • Build stronger relationships that withstand disagreements and promote mutual respect.

-Visual guide to the six Perceptual Styles and their approach to change
+Visual chart of the six Perceptual Styles and their conflict resolution approaches

-Curious about how different Perceptual Styles approach collaboration?
+Curious about how different Perceptual Styles approach conflict?
 Explore below for insights into each unique style:

 Not Sure Which Style Sounds Like You?